 - You’ve already been in contact with the IRS, which is investigating whether under-reporting happened.

 If you believe one of the above is true in your case, it’s possible to stop backup withholding.
 If the IRS agrees with your claims, then they’ll send you a certification letter saying that the withholding is no longer necessary or that it will get stopped.
 The IRS will also contact any payers and let them know to stop their withholding efforts.

 Do You Need Backup Withholding Help?

 Understanding backup withholding tax rules is a real challenge.
-If you earned income through a 1099 for the first time due to the pandemic over the past few years, then you could have made the error of using an incorrect TIN.
-You also might have underreported your income or failed to report certain sources of income by mistake.
+If you earned income through a 1099 for the first time due to the pandemic, you may have used an incorrect TIN, underreported your income, or failed to report certain sources of income by mistake.